xinyu-site/xinyu-site.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an Assistant Researcher at the Institute of Automation, Chinese Academy of Sciences.
+I am an assistant professor at the Institute of Automation, Chinese Academy of Sciences.
 Previously, I received my Ph.D. from the School of Computer Science and Engineering (SCSE) , Beihang University, Beijing, China, under the supervision of Prof. <a href="https://www.researchgate.net/profile/Wenjun-Wu-15">Wenjun Wu</a>.

 Research